hyeonjungko/fexr/README.md

 All currency rates are updated every hour.

 ## TODO
+- figure out the cause of unique constraint errors
 - historical graphs with each currency
 - auto-complete for currency code search
 - function to regularly update supported currencies list